-The development of Enhanced Green Centers (EGCs), as core actions of LIFE IP Circular Economy Implementation in Greece (LIFE18 IPE/GR/000013) requires preparatory actions that will ensure the implementation of the respective infrastructures in relation with Greek legislative framework concerning public works and infrastructure, as well as maturation of the facilities in concern, from the sustainability perspective.
-The present study focuses on the techno-economic assessment of the Municipality of Thessaloniki EGC, through the formation of alternative scenarios, relative to its operational principles.
+The development of Enhanced Green Centers (EGCs), as core actions of LIFE IP Circular Economy Implementation in Greece (LIFE18 IPE/GR/000013) requires preparatory actions that will ensure the implementation of the respective infrastructures in relation with Greek legislative framework concerning public sector installations, as well as maturation of the facilities in concern, from the sustainability perspective.
+The present study focuses on the techno-economic assessment of the EGC that will be implemented at the Municipality of Vari Voula Vouliagmeni through the formation of alternative scenarios, relative to its operational principles.
 Furthermore, detailed parameters are presented regarding the investment and operational cost, and the assessment of facility's deficit rate in order to estimate the subsidization required either from the available EU and national co-funding instruments as complementary funding, and/or from other involved stakeholders (e.g. PROs).